-To return to the Single image screen Repeatedly press the zoom T button, or
+To return to the Single image screen

-Repeatedly press the zoom T button, or press the center \bullet on the control button.
+Repeatedly press the zoom T button, or press the center • on the control button.

 Viewing images on a TV screen

 → Using the A/V connecting cable, connect the A/V OUT (MONO) jack of the camera to the audio/video input jacks of the TV set.